nemigaservices/HumanActivityRecognitionUsingSmartphonesDataCollection/README.md

 ### Script parameters
 * __fileUrl__, default _NULL_.
 If specified, uses the URL to specify the location with an archive.
 If not specified (NULL) uses default file mentioned above.
-* __saveFile__, defalut _humanActivityRecognitionUsingSmartPhonesAvgBySubjectAndActivity.csv_.
+* __saveFile__, defalut _humanActivityRecognitionUsingSmartPhonesAvgBySubjectAndActivity.txt.
 Allows specifying the path/name for the CSV file with averages of the means and standard deviations for the sensors readings.

 ### Dependences
 Script is dependent on the following libraires: dplyr, plyr, reshape2